IGNF/myria3d/README.md

 # [OPTIONAL] If you want to use a gpu make sure cuda toolkit is installed
 sudo apt install nvidia-cuda-toolkit

-# install conda
+# install anaconda
 # see https://www.anaconda.com/products/individual

-# create conda environment (you may need to run lines manually as conda may not activate properly from bash script)
+# create conda environment - adapt versions and use of cudatoolkit to your own infrastructure.
 source bash/setup_environment/setup_env.sh

 # activate using